-Saltboot Groups are branch groups, system group with branch id as its name, with Saltboot Group formula enabled.
+Saltboot groups are branch groups, system group with branch id as its name and Saltboot Group formula enabled.

 Saltboot Group formula is a successor of Branch Network formula, PXE formula and TFTP formula used in regular Uyuni for Retail setups.